-The irony is that there appeared to be only one non-government person discussing RJ principles from the U.S. at the UN ancillary meetings with other non-government representatives from around the world, while at the same time the U.S. has the largest number of incarcerated and highest recidivism rate in the world (Texas with the highest incarceration rate per capita in the U.S.).
+The irony is that there appeared to be only one nongovernment person discussing RJ principles from the United States at the UN ancillary meetings with other nongovernment representatives from around the world, while at the same time the United

+States has the largest number of incarcerated and highest recidivism rate in the world (Texas with the highest incarceration rate per capita in the United States).
 That is truly ironic and sad.

-Dialogue with those countries with lower crime rates and lower recidivism seems to be in best interests of the U.S. With respect to Texas, PF itself brought Texas and the Texas Department of Criminal Justice (TDCJ) to the national "religious RJ" scene by pioneering the funding of the first prison totally devoted to faith-based values in the history of the United States with the InnerChange Freedom Initiative.
+Dialogue with those countries with lower crime rates and lower recidivism seems to be in the best interest of the United States With respect to Texas, PF itself brought Texas and the Texas Department of Criminal Justice (TDCJ) to the national "religious RJ" scene by pioneering the funding of the first prison totally devoted to faith-based values in the history of the United States with the InnerChange Freedom Initiative.

-I am biased, somewhat, and think TDCJ and Texas have much to offer the national and international dialogue on RJ principles.
+I am somewhat biased and think TDCJ and Texas have much to offer the national and international dialogue on .RJ principles.
 Texas, TDCJ and their leaders are administrating one of the largest, most complex and influential criminal justice agencies in the world.

-7. Restorative Justice = Meeting Needs

-The full implications of RJ are yet to be manifest, especially in the U.S. What is clear is that RJ is about meeting needs, and those "needs" include dealing with the very structure of our U.S. criminal justice systems and all of the stakeholders in those systems.
+Restorative Justice = Meeting Needs The full implications of RJ are yet to be manifest, especially in the United States What is clear is that RJ is about meeting needs, and those "needs" include dealing with the very structure of our U.S. criminal justice systems and all of the stakeholders in those systems.
 The stakeholders are every citizen: victim, offender, employee, volunteer and the families of all these and even the businesses surrounding all of these.

-While RJ is about meeting needs, first, RJ is also about an internationally developing philosophy informing, contributing and influencing criminal justice protocols.
-Whatever it may be called in the future, as RJ moves beyond the philosophical stage, we will need more people from all of the stakeholders to inform.
-Among those most able to inform at a critical level-where the offenders live-are those intricately involved in such world class institutions like TDCJ.
+While RJ is about meeting needs first, RJ is also about an internationally developing philosophy informing, contributing and influencing criminal justice protocols.
+Whatever it may be called in the future, as RJ moves beyond the philosophical stage, we will need to inform more people from all of the stakeholders to inform.
+Among those most necessary are those at a critical level - where the offenders live.
+They are intricately involved in such world class institutions like TDCJ.
 Though PF has led the way in dialoguing on the international scene, it would seem prudent that leaders of the U.S. penal systems themselves should be engaged in these dialogues, if not leading them.

-8. The "Wilderness" of RJ
+The "Wilderness" of RJ